 Take a look below at some great examples of POP displays:

-When considering how you want to place your focal points—and what you want them to be—you will need to think about three main things:
+When figuring out how you want to place your focal points — and what you want them to be — you will need to consider three main things:

 - Traffic flow: Focal points will draw customers in and make them engage with the store area in which they are located.
 Consider what areas of your store you want customers to engage with.
 Avoid spaces that can’t accommodate high traffic or direct customers out of your store.

 - Functionality: Figure out the kind of focal point you want.
 Will they be ads or exclusively aesthetic?
 Will they be shoppable displays or simply visual?
-This will largely come down to how much space you have to give to unshoppable or aesthetic areas and whether you want to create a more overt ad or a display geared toward just visual appeal.
+This will largely come down to how much space you have for unshoppable or aesthetic areas and whether you want to create a more overt ad or a display geared toward just visual appeal.

 - Design: Consider how your focal points fit into the rest of your store and your brand.
 Does this display improve the shopping experience or impede on your space?
 All in all, you want to determine your display’s utility and how it works with the rest of your merchandising and branding.